Coarse Alexander duality for pairs and applications: Introduction

 \begin{thm} Let $X$ be the space obtained from a closed orientable surface of negative Euler characteristic and a Klein bottle by gluing a nonseparating simple closed curve on the surface to an orientation reversing simple closed curve on the Klein bottle.
 Then $G=\pi_1(X)$ satisfies the following properties. \begin{enumerate} \item $G$ is the fundamental group of a $3$--manifold. \item $G$ has an index--$2$ subgroup that is isomorphic to a Kleinian group. \item $G$ is not isomorphic to a Kleinian group. \end{enumerate} \end{thm}

 Statement~(\ref{item:TwistedGluing}) of Theorem~\ref{thm:SurfaceAmalgam} is proved by a direct construction in \cite{hruskastarktran}.
 Statement~(\ref{item:Hyperbolization}) is a simple application of Thurston's Hyperbolization Theorem (see Proposition~\ref{prop:Accidental}).
-For the proof of Statement~(\ref{item:NotKleinian}), we use the Jordan cycle discussed in the previous section.
-We briefly sketch this proof here and refer the reader to Section~\ref{sec:comm} for more details.
+The proof of Statement~(\ref{item:NotKleinian}) uses Jordan cycles as a tool.
+We briefly sketch this proof here.
+In order to convert this sketch into a proof, we use the naturality properties of Jordan cycles that are established in Theorem~\ref{thm:AdjacencyGraph}.
+We refer the reader to Section~\ref{sec:comm} for more details.
 The universal cover of $X$ contains the union of a Euclidean plane and a hyperbolic plane that intersect in a line.
 The stabilizer $H$ of this line acts on the corresponding adjacency graph given by Theorem~\ref{thm:AdjacencyGraph}.
 Since this graph is a circuit of length four, its symmetry group is dihedral.
 As the induced action of $H$ on the cycle contains a transposition of the Euclidean halfplanes, we conclude that the Euclidean and hyperbolic planes must intersect transversely (in a coarse sense).
 On the other hand, in any Kleinian representation, the Euclidean plane must coarsely map onto a horosphere, giving a contradiction.

-Torsion-free groups that are virtually Kleinian but that are not the fundamental group of any $3$--manifold are constructed in \cite{kapovichkleiner} and \cite{hruskastarktran}.
-In contrast, the virtually Kleinian groups given by Theorem~\ref{thm:SurfaceAmalgam} are $3$--manifold groups, but any such $3$--manifold must have a nontrivial geometric decomposition.
+We conclude that the virtually Kleinian groups given by Theorem~\ref{thm:SurfaceAmalgam} are $3$--manifold groups, but any such $3$--manifold must have a nontrivial geometric decomposition.

 Among the family of irreducible $3$--manifolds (possibly with boundary) with zero Euler characteristic, the property of admitting a geometric structure (in the sense of Thurston) is a quasi-isometry invariant of the fundamental group by work of Kapovich--Leeb~\cite{KapovichLeeb_QI} and the Geometrization Theorem.
 In contrast, among compact, irreducible $3$--manifolds whose boundary has negative Euler characteristic, the property of admitting a geometric structure is not a quasi-isometry invariant of the fundamental group.
 Indeed Theorem~\ref{thm:SurfaceAmalgam} illustrates the existence of two compact $3$--manifolds with the same fundamental group such that one is geometric and the other is not.
 On the other hand, we note that the canonical geometric decomposition along tori and annuli as defined, for example, in \cite{NeumannSwarup_Canonical} is nontrivial for these manifolds, even though one admits a hyperbolic structure.